-Currency trading or “foreign exchange trading” is based on the exchange rate of two different currencies when it is time to exchange.
-It is a transaction in which you exchange (buy and sell) two currencies at the same time, buy one of the two different currencies and sell the other.
+Currency trading or “foreign exchange trading” is based on the exchange rate of two different currencies at the time of exchange.
+It is a transaction in which you exchange (buy and sell) two currencies at the same time i.e. buy one of the two different currencies and sell the other.

 In addition, the combination of currencies such as dollar/yen, euro/yen, euro/dollar, etc. when conducting this transaction is called a “currency pair”.
 The currency displayed on the left side is called a “base currency”.

 Actual condition of currency trading:

 There are two types of currency transactions, speculative transactions and actual demand transactions.
 In the foreign exchange market, speculative transactions account for more than 90% of the total transaction volume.